google/WebFundamentals/src/content/en/fundamentals/media/recording-video/index.md

 specification called `getUserMedia()`. `getUserMedia()` will prompt the user for access to their connected microphones and cameras.

-If successful the API will return a `Stream` that will contain the data from either the camera or the microphone, and we can then either attach it to a `<video>` element or save it using the `MediaRecorder` API.
+If successful the API will return a `Stream` that will contain the data from either the camera or the microphone, and we can then either attach it to a `<video>` element, attach it to a WebRTC stream, or save it using the `MediaRecorder` API.

 To get data from the camera we just set `video: true` in the constraints object that is passed to the `getUserMedia()` API